Design and Performance of a Monolithic Plastic Scintillator Tracker with Embedded Scatterers: Performance evaluation of FROST with a positron beam test using prototype detectors

 \subsubsection{FROST prototypes}

 Each FROST prototype consisted of a plastic scintillator plate of $100~\mathrm{mm}\times100~\mathrm{mm}$ area and 10~mm thickness, with embedded scatterers.
 The scintillator plates with embedded scatterers were custom-fabricated by Kuraray.
+The scintillator was based on the same base material as Kuraray SCSF-78, while its detailed formulation differs from that of standard SCSF-78.
+Details of the fluorescent dopants, including their species and concentrations, as well as the scatterer material, particle size, and absolute scatterer concentration, are confidential to the manufacturer and cannot be disclosed.
 Grooves with a width and depth of 2.5~mm were machined on both scintillator surfaces in orthogonal directions at a pitch of 10~mm, and WLS fibers with a diameter of 2.0~mm (Kuraray Y-11(200)M, 2.0mmD, BSJ) were embedded in the grooves and optically coupled to the scintillator using optical cement (Eljen EJ-500).
 The fiber positions were $x,y=-45,-35,\cdots,45~\mathrm{mm}$.
-Each WLS fiber was coupled to a SiPM (Hamamatsu S13360-3075CS), and the SiPM signal waveforms were recorded with a digitizer (CAEN DT5740).
+Each WLS fiber was coupled to a SiPM (Hamamatsu S13360-3075CS), operated at approximately 4~V above the breakdown voltage, and the SiPM signal waveforms were recorded with a digitizer (CAEN DT5740).
 The scintillator surfaces were coated with a $\mathrm{TiO_2}$-based reflective paint (Eljen EJ-510) to enhance light collection.
-To further increase the collected light, the fiber end opposite to the SiPM was aluminized by vapor deposition to form a reflective mirror.
+To further increase the collected light yield, the fiber end opposite to the SiPM was aluminized by vapor deposition to form a reflective mirror.
+These features of the prototypes were adopted to increase the collected light yield, which is essential for achieving a position resolution below the 10-mm readout pitch.
 The photograph of a FROST prototype is shown in Fig.~\ref{fig:beamtest:prototype_picture}.

 Four prototypes were prepared for the beam test.
 Three detectors were fabricated from monolithic scintillator plates with different scatterer concentrations (Prototypes~M1--M3), and one detector was assembled by bonding four $50~\mathrm{mm}\times50~\mathrm{mm}\times10~\mathrm{mm}$ tiles with optical cement (Prototype~T2; see the schematic view in Fig.~\ref{fig:beamtest:prototype_combination}).
 Table~\ref{tab:beamtest:prototypenoudo} summarizes the scintillator configuration of each prototype and the scatterer concentration relative to that of Prototype~M1.